 When we began building Settlers Green Streetside in late 2016, we wanted art to be an intricate part of its landscape.
 Settlers Green sent out a request for proposals to artists from throughout New England asking for submissions that reflected themes such as dance, community, whimsical, mountains, granite and fashion.
 Over 20 artists submitted work and six were chosen, two of which are local artists.
-The artwork has been incorporated into the architectural planning of the shopping center's streetscape, along with gardens, play areas, and comfortable seating and other additions to the shopping experience at Settlers Green Streetside and Settlers Green Outlet Village.
+The artwork has been incorporated into the architectural planning of the shopping center's streetscape, along with gardens, play areas, and comfortable seating and other additions to the shopping experience.

 We feel that public art is often a dynamic and enriching encounter on its own and experiencing it while shopping will be delightful surprise to our visitors and shoppers.
 We hope you enjoy all of the featured artists.
-Read on for artist profiles and where to find their public art at Settlers Green.
+Read on for artist profiles and art locations at Settlers Green.

 Map of Locations